 5. Drowning in Debts: Jet Airways was never good with money.
 It kept on incurring debts and spending more than its revenue.
 The employees were paid lavishly when compared to the industry standards.
 For the sake of providing comfort and luxury, the Naresh Goyal backed airline compromised with finances.

 Jason Unsworth, a British Entrepreneur and CEO of Atmosphere Intercontinental Airline, expressed his interest in buying a controlling stake in Jet Airways.

-However, Jason was told by Jet Airways to sit down with SBI Caps Limited as they were leading the resolution plan for the carrier.
+However, Jason was told by Jet Airways to sit down with SBI Caps Limited as it was leading the resolution plan for the carrier.

-Jason claims to have written to Jet Airways’ lenders but never having received any reply in return.
-He later wrote to Jet Airways’ CEO, Vinay Dube, about the proposal for purchasing stakes.
+Jason claims to have written to Jet Airways’ lenders but never receiving any reply in return.
+He later wrote to Jet Airways’ CEO, Vinay Dube, about the proposal to purchase stakes.
 Jason said he was provided with contacts of SBI to get in touch with.
-He is also in talks with other Indian entrepreneur investors for financing his bid for a controlling stake Jet Airways.
+He is also in talks with other Indian entrepreneurs and investors for financing his bid for a controlling stake in Jet Airways.

 Relevant Article: Astonishing Corporate Espionage Case Studies